michalCapo/libro/README.md

 Every shortcut can be changed in **Settings → Keyboard shortcuts**.

-### Agent control of the browser
+### Browser automation for agents

 **Settings → Browser control → Allow agents to control the browser** turns this feature on or off.
 It is **On by default** and persists across restarts.
 Turning it off immediately cancels browser work and managed downloads, stops diagnostics, and blocks CLI/MCP commands.
 Enable it in Settings to allow browser control again.

-Agents can operate the browser panel you already have open, with its current page and login session.
-Libro does not launch another browser for this.
+Agents can inspect and operate a browser panel that is already open in Libro, using its current page and login session.
+Libro does not launch another browser.
+They can inspect accessibility snapshots, click and type, navigate, capture screenshots, upload files, and manage agent-started downloads.

 New Codex, Claude (including Ollama-launched Claude), and OpenCode sessions get an automatically registered `libro_browser` MCP server with a `browser` tool.